By Bryanna Tanase

 Since I have mentioned all these difficulties, you have probably been wondering why I continue to pursue horses and para dressage at all.
 The answer is that horses are my passion; there is nothing else that I love more in the world.
 Horses have been my guiding light for years.
 They have become such a large part of my identity that I would feel something is missing without them.
 Yes, I could pursue something more affordable and accessible, but horses fill my heart and light a fire in my soul.

 I was born with cerebral palsy, a developmental disability caused by brain damage before, during, or after birth.
 However, I was not diagnosed until I was 11 months old.
 There are many types of cerebral palsy, and varying degrees of severity.
-I have spastic diplegia, which results from damage to the motor cortex, and affects muscle tone, coordination, balance, and more.
-Because my case is more severe, I cannot walk or stand without help, am a full time wheelchair user, and need help with all of my activities of daily living.
+I have spastic diplegia, which results from damage to the motor cortex and affects muscle tone, coordination, balance, and more.
+Because my case is more severe, I cannot walk or stand without help, am a full time wheelchair user, and need help with all of the activities of daily living.
 I also have a complete spinal fusion due to scoliosis.

-In March, I was crowned Ms. Wheelchair Florida 2022, and am using my platform, The Power of Horses: How Equine Assisted Therapy Benefits People with Disabilities, to increase awareness of, and participation in, equine assisted therapy, and para equestrian sport.
+In March, I was crowned Ms. Wheelchair Florida 2022, and am using my platform, The Power of Horses: How Equine Assisted Therapy Benefits People with Disabilities, to increase awareness of, and participation in, equine-assisted therapy and para equestrian sport.
 I will compete at the Ms. Wheelchair America competition and share my platform speech with the country while competing against women from 30+ states for the national title.

 If you are a disabled person interested in pursuing equine assisted therapy, search Google for therapeutic riding centers near you.
 If you are already involved in therapeutic riding and want to transition to para dressage, visit one of the USEF Para-Equestrian Dressage Centers of Excellence if you live nearby to meet the staff and learn how they can help you make the transition into the sport and begin your journey.
 If you do not live near a Center of Excellence, consider contacting Laureen Johnson, USEF’s Director of Para Equestrian, about scheduling a national classification, and work with your coaches and the resources you have at your disposal.

 You can also contact Lisa Hellmer, Para Dressage Development Coach, for help on your para dressage journey.
-She is a Silver USEF Para Dressage Coach who earned her USDF Gold Medal, and has a wealth of knowledge about the sport.
+She is a Silver USEF Para Dressage Coach who earned her USDF Gold Medal and has a wealth of knowledge about the sport.
 I had the opportunity to meet Lisa in 2019 when I first started in para dressage, and I still hope to ride with her one day.
 She is extremely kind and wants to make sure everyone has a great experience, regardless of ability.

 Even when things seem grim and I feel like I am not making any progress, horses show me that not everything has to be perfect to be wonderful.
 At the end of the day, they will always be waiting for me.
-I have come too far to give up, and will continue to work hard to reach my goals, and beyond.
+I have come too far to give up and will continue to work hard to reach my goals and beyond.
 Horses, and the love I have for them, give me the strength to persevere through everything.

 United States Para-Equestrian Association